amiraadev/yakinmohamed/README.md

 ### Hi there, I am Amira

-I am an experienced software engineer with over 5 years of expertise in web development.My proficiency spans both front-end technologies like React, Angular, and Typescript, as well as back-end technologies including Java and Node.js (TypeScript and JavaScript).
+I am an accomplished software engineer with over five years of expertise in web development.
+I earned my degree in software engineering from the Tunisian Military Academy in 2017, following a diploma in the preparatory cycle for mathematics and physics from the Faculty of Science at the University of Elmanar Tunis in 2014.
+My career has been marked by diverse roles during my service in the military, exposing me to a wide range of environments and responsibilities.

-I have a strong motivation for integrating complex back-end systems seamlessly.My professional journey has taken me through various settings, including military operations and large corporate teams.
-I've had the privilege of collaborating with highly skilled developers and diverse teams in both military operations and large corporate settings.
+My proficiency extends across both front-end technologies, such as React, Angular, and TypeScript, and back-end technologies, including Java and Node.js (TypeScript and JavaScript).
+I possess a strong drive for seamlessly integrating complex back-end systems.
+Throughout my journey, I've had the privilege of collaborating with highly skilled developers and diverse teams, both in military operations and within large corporate settings.

-These experiences have instilled in me a deep appreciation for the value of clean, maintainable code and effective communication in mission-critical scenarios.,
+These experiences have instilled in me a deep appreciation for the value of clean, maintainable code and the significance of effective communication, particularly in mission-critical scenarios.

 <img align="left" width="47%" src="https://github-readme-stats.vercel.app/api?username=amiraallagui&show_icons=true&theme=radical" />